Date: 30 November 2018

 By Handong Ran

-Similar to many other jurisdictions, China does not allow computer programs as such to be patented, but does not rule out patentability for inventions related to computer programs.
+As in many other jurisdictions, China does not allow computer programs as such to be patented, but does not rule out patentability for inventions related to computer programs.

-A number of exceptions to patentability are set out by Article 25(2) of the Chinese Patent Law, one of which relates to rules and methods for performing mental activities.
+number of exceptions to patentability are set out by Article 25(2) of the Chinese Patent Law, one of which relates to rules and methods for performing mental activities.
 This is the exception that is often cited by Chinese Examiners to raise non-patentable subject matter objections against inventions related to computer programs.

 Claims essentially relating to one of the following, even if presented in the form of a solution to a problem, are normally regarded by Chinese Examiners as defining rules and methods for performing mental activities: